wp-plugins/multi-column-tag-map/readme.txt

 * manual: Each letter will create the begining of a new column.
 Exmple: 'manual="e, h, t".'
 This will create four columns (a-d, e-g, h-s and t-z+numbers).
 Writing "a, e, h, t" will have the same effect.
 The "columns" option is ignored as the "manual" setting over rides it.
 * basic: This removes all the alphanumeric headings.
 It then splits your columns by the number of tags rather than the number of headings.
 See screenshot <a href=\"http://wordpress.org/extend/plugins/multi-column-tag-map/screenshots/\">"The 'basic' option"</a>.
 The "more", "hide", "num_show", "toggle", and "equal" are ignored when using the "basic" option.
 * basic_heading: Turns the letter headings on or off in the basic mode.
+* show_categories: if set to "yes", the plugin will list categories instead of tags.
+* taxonomy: If you enter a taxonomy, the plugin will only display tags from that taxonomy.
+* group_numbers: If set to "yes", this will group all tags beginning with a number together.
+They will then be put under one heading of "#" in the list.
+* show_navigation: If set to "yes", a div will be added before your lists with jump links to the corresponding heading.
+See screen shot #7.

 = Note =
 You must be using jQuery in order to use the show, hide and equal feature.

 = Additional Options =
-In the past, when a new update was released, it would overwrite any changes manually made to the the files for the plugin.
-Now you can make a folder named "multi-column-tag-map" in your theme's directory.
+If you make CSS changes, make a folder named "multi-column-tag-map" in your theme's directory.
 Move a copy of the plugin's "mctagmap.css" into that folder.
 There you can make style changes that will not be overwritten when you update the mctagmap plugin.

 == Frequently Asked Questions ==